pivot-access-ltd/bma-offline-docs/src/about-machines.md

 The USB tab presents similar information in the same format.

 [note]
-If you are upgrading from a previous version of MAAS, PCI and USB devices aren't modeled, so you will have to recommission the machine to capture these devices.
+If you are upgrading from a previous version of MAAS, PCI and USB devices aren't modelled, so you will have to recommission the machine to capture these devices.
 [/note]